enhoshen/technical-difficulties/programming-lang/lua/tracing-code.md

 Last set from Lua (run Nvim with -V1 for more details)
 ```

-By the actions above I finally pinpoint where the keymaps are actually mapped.
+By the actions above I finally pinpointed where the keymaps are actually mapped.

 Heading over to `snacks.win.lua:334`, I now know that `win.action` is what I was
 looking for: